-Ventilation
+Ventilation\

-Depending on your vehicle's equipment, it may be possible to ventilate the glove compartment.
+Depending on your vehicle's equipment, the glove compartment can be ventilated and, if the cooling function\ is switched on, can also be cooled.

 Rotate the switch in the direction of the arrow.

 Rotate the switch in the opposite direction of the arrow until it is in the vertical position.